dinhomathias/Amc/Making-your-bot-persistent.md

 ## Included persistence classes
 three classes concerning persistence in bots have been added.
 [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html) - Is an interface class for persistence classes.
-If you create your own persistence classes to maintaint a database-connection for example, you must inherit from `BasePersistence`
+If you create your own persistence classes to maintain a database-connection for example, you must inherit from `BasePersistence`
 [PicklePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.picklepersistence.html) - Uses pickle files to make the bot persistent.
 [DictPersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.dictpersistence.html) - Uses in memory dicts and easy conversion to and from JSON to make the bot persistent.

 ## 3rd party persistence classes
-If you want to create your own persistence class, please carfully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
+If you want to create your own persistence class, please carefully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
 It will tell you what methods you need to overwrite.
-If you;ve written a persistence class that could be of use to others (e.g. a general one covering all types of data).
+If you've written a persistence class that could be of use to others (e.g. a general one covering all types of data).
 Please add it below.

 ## What do I need to change?
 To make your bot persistent you need to know the following.